- Best Results3-6 treatments

 2.PRP can also be used as adjunctive treatment during laser treatment for male & female pattern baldness.
 Synergistic gains can be expected with dual combinations.

-3.Given the data, PRP should be used pre FUE – transplantation as it markedly improves graft survival rates.
+3.Given the data, PRP for hair loss should be used pre FUE – transplantation as it markedly improves graft survival rates.

 4.Finally PRP should be used as the medium of choice during follicular unit extraction, again improving graft success & survival.